 Games around the region

 The main region for kokpar is the south, around Shymkent, Turkestan and Taraz, although the north around Astana and Aqtobe also has minimum 20 teams now.
-In the south, our best contact was deported in 2016, but write us a message on the forum if you are interested, we can still find out what’s going on for you.
-In the north, the kokpar club of Astana might be of use.

 The national kokpar association of Kazakhstan is a subsidiary of the national sports associaton of Kazakhstan.
 They are quite active and should be a great source of information.
 Ring them up to start your search for a game nearby.